Slakesslumban/Slakesslumban/README.md

 - 👋 Hi, I’m @Slakesslumban
 - 👀 I’m interested in python and cybersecurity
-- 🌱 I’m currently learning penetration testing
+- 🌱 I’m currently learning FrontEnd developement, penetration testing and python
 - 💞️ I’m looking to collaborate on web applications(front-end only(HTML and CSS with animations)), Real world solution projects(Python)
 - 📫 you can reach me via my email_ID-    slakeslumban@gmail.com